Henry Manners, 8th Duke of Rutland

-Henry John Brinsley Manners, 8th Duke of Rutland, KG, TD (16 April 1852 – 8 May 1925), known as Henry Manners until 1888 and styled Marquess of Granby between 1888 and 1906, was a British peer and Conservative politician.
+Henry John Brinsley Manners, 8th Duke of Rutland, KG, TD (16 April 1852 – 8 May 1925), styled Marquess of Granby between 1888 and 1906, was a British peer and Conservative politician.

-Background
+Early life and education

-Rutland was the only child of John Manners, 7th Duke of Rutland, by his first wife Catherine Louisa Georgina, daughter of Colonel George Marley.
-His mother died just before his second birthday.
+Rutland was born at Upper Brook Street, Grosvenor Square, Mayfair, the only surviving child of Lord John Manners by his first wife, Catherine Marley, daughter of Colonel George Marley of Belvedere House, County Westmeath, Ireland.
+Just before Rutland's second birthday, his mother died aged 23 from childbirth complications, weeks after giving birth to a daughter, Edith Katharine Mary, who lived only 12 days.

+In 1862, his father remarried to Janetta Hughan.
 He had four half-siblings from his father's second marriage, including Lord Edward Manners and Lord Cecil Manners.
 He gained the courtesy title of Marquess of Granby in 1888 when his father succeeded his elder brother in the dukedom.

+He was educated at Eton and Trinity College, Cambridge.

 Career

+From 1885–88, Rutland was principal private secretary to the Prime Minister Marquess of Salisbury.

-Rutland succeeded his father as Member of Parliament for Melton in 1888, a seat he held until 1895.
-In 1896 he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Manners.
-In 1906 he succeeded his father as eighth Duke of Rutland.
+In 1888, when his father inherited the Dukedom and took his place in the House of Lords, Rutland succeeded him as Member of Parliament for Melton, a seat he held until 1895.
+In 1896, he was summoned to the House of Lords through a writ of acceleration in his father's subsidiary title of Baron Manners of Haddon.

+In 1906, he succeeded his father as eighth Duke of Rutland.

 He was appointed Honorary Colonel of the 1st Volunteer Battalion of the Leicestershire Regiment in 1897.
 He served as Lord Lieutenant of Leicestershire from November 1900 until his death in 1925, and was also President of the North British Academy of Arts at its inauguration and for many years.
-In 1918 he was made a Knight of the Garter.
+In 1918 he was made a Knight Companion of the Garter.

-Family
+Marriage and issue

 Rutland married Violet, daughter of Colonel the Hon.
 Charles Lindsay, on 25 November 1882.
-They had five children:
+They had five children, though their two youngest were likely fathered by other men: